Legion (2010 film): Plot

-The next morning, Sandra discovers Howard crucified on an upside-down cross behind the restaurant and covered with huge boils.
+The next morning, Sandra discovers Howard crucified on an upside-down cross behind the restaurant, covered with huge boils.
 She tries to rescue him, but he explodes into acid.
 Percy dies shielding Sandra from the blast.
 Sandra goes insane and must be restrained.
 Meanwhile, the remaining survivors hear a radio transmission that reveals other pockets of resistance.
 One such refuge is nearby, but Michael advises them not to go, since they would be too vulnerable on the move.
 That night, a second wave of possessed people attacks.
 Kyle is lured into a trap and killed, while Charlie goes into labor.
-Audrey and Michael help to deliver the baby as trumpets sound, signaling the approach of the Archangel Gabriel.
+Audrey and Michael help deliver the baby as trumpets sound, signaling the approach of the Archangel Gabriel.
 In a panic, Sandra breaks her restraints and tries to give the baby to the possessed, but Michael executes her.
 Moments later, Gabriel enters the diner and fatally wounds Bob.
-Michael urges the group to escape and tells Jeep to "find the prophets, learn to read the instructions".
+Michael urges the group to escape and tells Jeep to, "Find the prophets, learn to read the instructions."

-The hordes of possessed humans cannot approach Charlie's baby; Jeep, Audrey, Charlie, and the baby go to Michael's stolen cruiser.
-Gabriel and Michael fight to a standstill before Gabriel stabs Michael through the chest with his morning star.
+The hordes of possessed humans cannot approach Charlie's baby; Jeep, Audrey, Charlie, and the baby go to Michael's police car.
+Gabriel and Michael fight to a standstill before Gabriel stabs Michael through the chest.
 Michael dies, and his body disappears.
 Dying, Bob uses his lighter to ignite the diner's gas main and blow up the diner, incinerating himself and the remaining possessed.

-Jeep, his body covered in the same mysterious drawings seen on Michael's body, concludes that the tattoos are his instructions.
+Jeep finds his body covered in the same mysterious tattoos from Michael's body and concludes that they are his instructions.
 Gabriel appears and a scuffle ensues in which Audrey is killed.
 Gabriel corners them in the nearby mountains and is about to kill them when Michael descends from Heaven, healed and restored to the rank of Archangel.
-Michael tells Gabriel that Gabriel gave God what He asked for, but Michael gave Him what He needed, giving humanity another chance; Michael says that this was God's plan to test his angels, believing they had become blind in their loyalty, and that as Gabriel continues to blindly obey God, Gabriel has failed Him.
+Michael states that Gabriel gave God what He asked for, but Michael gave Him what He needed, giving humanity another chance.
+He disarms Gabriel and says that this was God's plan to test His angels, believing they had become blind in their loyalty; since Gabriel continues to obey blindly, he has failed Him.
 Ashamed, Gabriel leaves.
 Michael explains to Jeep that he is the child's true protector.
-Jeep asks Michael whether they will ever see him again, and Michael replies "Have faith", and then flies away.
+Jeep asks Michael whether they will ever see him again; Michael simply encourages him to, "Have faith," and flies away.
 Charlie and Jeep reach the top of the mountain and see a small town in the valley below.

-Later, Charlie, Jeep, and the baby drive away – the shot widens to show that the back of their vehicle is full of weapons.
+Later, Charlie, Jeep, and the baby drive away in a vehicle full of weapons.